Job Specification 01843

 valid in New Jersey only if the operation of a vehicle, rather

-than employee mobility, is necessary to perform essential duties
+than employee mobility, is necessary to perform essential

-of the position.
+duties of the position.

 MEDICAL EXAMINATION

-As a prerequisite for appointment, appointees may be
+As a prerequisite for appointment, appointees may be required to

-to be administered by the appointing authority.
-Any
+administered by the appointing authority.

-psychological, medical, or physical condition or defect which
+Any psychological, medical, or physical condition or defect which

 would prevent efficient performance of duties of the position,